telecombcn-dl/2017-dlai-team5/README.md

 </p>

 <p style="text-align: justify">
+As defined on the Blizzard website (the company that develops the game):
+</p>

-As defined on the Blizzard website (the company that develops the game) 'StarCraft II: Wings of Liberty is the long-awaited sequel to the original StarCraft, Blizzard Entertainment’s critically acclaimed sci-fi real-time strategy (RTS) game.
+>StarCraft II: Wings of Liberty is the long-awaited sequel to the original StarCraft, Blizzard Entertainment’s critically acclaimed sci-fi real-time strategy (RTS) game.
 StarCraft II: Wings of Liberty is both a challenging single-player game and a fast-paced multiplayer game.
-In typical real-time strategy games, players build armies and vie for control of the battlefield.
+>In typical real-time strategy games, players build armies and vie for control of the battlefield.
 The armies in play can be as small as a single squad of Marines or as large as a full-blown planetary invasion force.
 As commander, you observe the battlefield from a top-down perspective and issue orders to your units in real time.
-Strategic thinking is key to success; you need to gather information about your opponents, anticipate their moves, outflank their attacks, and formulate a winning strategy.'
+Strategic thinking is key to success; you need to gather information about your opponents, anticipate their moves, outflank their attacks, and formulate a winning strategy.
-</p>

 <p style="text-align: justify">
 It combines fast paced micro-actions with the need for high-level planning and execution.
 Over the previous two decades, StarCraft I and II have been pioneering and enduring e-sports, 2 with millions of casual and highly competitive professional players.
 Defeating top human players therefore becomes a meaningful and measurable long-term objective.